 But back to our butcher.

 His clientele being high and mighty, Duval was often left with lesser cuts of meat on his hands.
-To limit waste and increase his profits, he decided to use these ‘leftovers’ in an ingenious way: he opened a canteen for the nearby workers of Les Halles, back when the city’s major food market was still in the heart of the city (it was moved to the suburbs in 1969).
+To limit waste and increase his profits, he decided to use these ‘leftovers’ in an ingenious way: he opened a canteen for workers of Les Halles nearby, back when the city’s major food market was still in the heart of the city (it was moved to the suburbs in 1969).

 Market hands gathered around a hot midday meal, a moment of respite during which they could forget their backbreaking work and chat with their colleagues.

-It would take a century for them to stage their comeback.
+It would take another 100 years for them to stage their comeback.

-First, the food will be authentic, traditional fare, with few bells and whistles: you’ll find such mainstays as poireaux vinaigrette (leeks in vinaigrette) or braised meats or simple desserts, like rice pudding (riz au lait) or crème caramel.
+First, the food should be authentic, mostly traditional fare, with few bells and whistles: you’ll find such mainstays as poireaux vinaigrette (leeks in vinaigrette) or braised meats or simple desserts, like rice pudding (riz au lait) or crème caramel.
 Nothing fancy.

 Second, the prices will be reasonable, and you might even be able to get away with a meal for under €20, depending on where you go and what you order.